-For a fixed dimension, Chazelle \cite{Chazelle1993} established an optimal algorithm for convex hull computation in terms of the worst-case input measure, with running time \( O(k^{\lfloor n/2 \rfloor}) \) for \( n \geq 4 \).
-This bound is tight due to the Upper Bound Theorem (see \cite[Theorem 2]{Fukuda2004}), which shows that the size of the output in the worst case is also of the same order.
+For fixed dimension, Chazelle \cite{Chazelle1993} established an optimal convex hull algorithm with worst-case complexity \( O(k^{\lfloor n/2\rfloor}) \) for \( n\ge 4 \).
+This bound is tight, as shown by the Upper Bound Theorem (see \cite[Theorem 2]{Fukuda2004}), which implies that the worst-case output complexity has the same order of growth.

-Although Chazelle's result is a significant theoretical achievement, it remains far from providing a practical and efficient method for computing convex hulls in general dimensions.
-Under nondegeneracy assumptions, there do exist polynomial algorithms for the convex hull problem (cf. \cite{CCH53, Dye83, CK70, AF96}).
-However, for the general (possibly degenerate) case, no polynomial-time algorithm is currently known. \end{remark}
+Despite its theoretical optimality, Chazelle's algorithm is not considered practically efficient in higher dimensions.
+Under nondegeneracy assumptions, polynomial-time algorithms for convex hull computation are available (cf. \cite{CCH53,Dye83,CK70,AF96}).
+However, for the general (possibly degenerate) case and variable dimension, no polynomial-time algorithm is known. \end{remark}

-It is well-recognized that stability of error bounds is more complicated than the validity of error bounds, and thus we begin with the complexity of error bounds for systems of linear inequalities.